 Kingscliff RSL Sub Branch

-Kingscliff Sub Branch members when Peter Cosgrove visited in 2007.
+Kingscliff sub-Branch members when Peter Cosgrove visited in 2007.
 Pictured from L to R are Brian Massey, Tom Quayle, Brian Vickery, Peter Cosgrove, Rod Lees OAM and Wayne Quested

 Member’s met in their own homes until they moved into an old seed hall in 1976.
-The hall fortunately was on government land and was ‘sold’ to the Sub Branch very cheaply.
+The hall fortunately was on government land and was ‘sold’ to the sub-Branch very cheaply.
 It was very poorly maintained and work led by the Secretary at the time Viv Lofts and fellow member Joe Peoples got the hall into a much more workable condition.

 Warren Brown elected President in 1975 and was succeeded by Dr Ken Harbison